 SharedSolar is a voluntary program for residential customers who wish to participate in the community solar program offered by their utility.
-This program is not yet available for commercial customers.

 The customer must have a current utility account in their name and be in good standing.
 Unless a utility account has more than six (6) months of electric data, the customer will only be allowed one (1) 200kWh block until the account as been re-evaluated (by customer request).

 Verification of tenant/landlord agreements will be reviewed and discussed before enrollment in SharedSolar is established or allowed.